craiglpeters/kubeone/docs/quickstart-azure.md

 ```

 This command will wait for all worker nodes to be gone.
 Once it's done you can
-proceed and destroy the vSphere infrastructure using Terraform:
+proceed and destroy the Azure infrastructure using Terraform:

 ```bash
 terraform destroy